 If you know your login, just sign in to the site and follow the prompt to renew.
-If you don’t see a prompt, go to Membership Info under My Profile at upper right.
+If you don’t see a prompt, go to Membership Info under My Profile.
 If you don’t know your login, try resetting the password or getting assistance from RSA.
 Please do not register as a new member if you have been a member in the past.

 I just renewed my membership but I got a confirmation notice that my membership expires in just a few months.
 I thought it would be good for a year.
 What’s going on?

-All RSA memberships are for the calendar year and expire on December 31 each year.
-We try to alert members to this by including this information on our membership renewal pages.
-Memberships transacted anytime after November 1 are applied to the following year, but member benefits begin immediately.
+All RSA memberships are for the calendar year and expire on 31 December each year.
+We alert members to this by including this information on our membership renewal pages and in renewal notices.
+Memberships transacted anytime after 1 November are applied to the following year, but member benefits begin immediately.

 I read something about auto-renew when I was renewing my membership.
 What if I don’t want my membership to auto-renew?